 - Caramel Sauce - try using salted caramel instead.

-If you have other ideas, go ahead and try them to make this cheesecake your own.
+If you have other ideas, go ahead and try them to make this cheesecake uniquely your own.

 Equipment Recommended to Make Apple Crumble Cheesecake